• Skip to primary navigation

 • Constructors Can Not be Inherited In Java

-Constructors can not be inherited in Java as the subclass have a different name.
-But when we are creating the object of the subclass, that time default constructor of the parent class is called by default.
+Constructors can not be inherited in Java as the subclass has a different name.
+But when we are creating the subclass object, that time default constructor of the parent class is called by default.
 It is all happening because when the child class constructor is called, the first statement of a child class constructor is a super keyword.
 That’s why when we create a child class object, the parent class-default constructor is also called automatically.

 Because of the super keyword, we can call the parent class constructor.
-Other than this, we can not be permitted to call the parent class constructor directly.
+Other than this, we can not call the parent class constructor directly.

 DefaultPrivateProtectedPublic